Independence University: Student body

 According to the US Department of Education, 90 percent of IU's students were low-income individuals.
 The student body was 25 percent white, 14 percent black, 4 percent Hispanic, 0 percent Asian, and 45 percent unknown.

 Military assistance

 More than 500 students were attending under the GI Bill.
 Independence University participated in the Yellow Ribbon Program, a provision of the Post-9/11 GI Bill that allowed approved institutions of higher learning and the Department of Veterans Affairs to partially or fully fund tuition and fee expenses that exceeded the established thresholds under the Post-9/11 GI Bill.

 Accreditation

 Independence University was nationally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 Independence University was placed on probation in September 2018 due to ACCSC's concerns that "the inputs, resources, and processes of CEHE schools are designed and implemented in a manner that is not designed for student success."
 In April 2021 the school faced revocation of its accreditation status effective May 31, 2021.
+CEHE appealed the revocation with ACCSC and then sought binding arbitration, losing both times.
+CEHE then sued in Federal court, which ruled against CEHE holding the suit was an impermissible collateral attack on the arbitration award.